freedomfury/documents/projects/solutions/lxd-cloud-init.md

 Using cloud-init to set authentication credentials is relatively straightforward.
 The LXD hypervisor allows us to set profiles that store configuration and metadata about an instance.
 Cloud-init also enables you to insert arbitrary files.
 This functionality lets us insert the `password zero` secret to bootstrap the instance.
 This solution is compatible with most public clouds, making it familiar to anyone with cloud-init experience.

 This example assumes that you have a working LXD instance configured with the default settings.
 Setting up LXD or Incus is relatively simple.
-Please see the respective authors for instructions on installation.
+Please take a look at the respective authors for instructions on installation.
 We will create a system administration user that will consume the credentials later.
 It is important to ensure the files created are only readable by the owner.

 1. Create an SSH key pair.
    ```